fishinthecalculator/gocix/doc/README.md

 ` extra-arguments ` (default: ` () ` ) (type: list)
-A list of strings, gexps or file-like objects that will be directly passed to the runtime invokation.
+A list of strings, gexps or file-like objects that will be directly passed to the ` docker network create ` or ` podman network create ` invokation.

 <!-- -->